 It’s going to be a long hot summer.

 Matt is John’s polar opposite.
-He’s warm, funny, sociable and scruffy.
-He loves people and they love him back.
-However, to his consternation he hates John more than he hates Marmite, and Marmite makes him vomit.
-He hates his arrogance, his public school voice and the air of superiority that he carries around.
-The idea of staying in his home with just him for company sounds torturous and not in a good way.
+He’s warm, funny, sociable, and scruffy.
+He loves people, and they love him back.
+However, to his consternation, he hates John.
+His arrogance, public school voice, and the air of superiority that he carries around aggravate Matt unbearably.
+So the idea of staying in his home with just him for company sounds torturous and not in a good way.

-However, as the hot, lazy days slip by he’s forced to realise that maybe he’s not such a good judge of character after all, because underneath that arrogance is a warm, funny, vulnerable man who’s incredibly sexy.
-The only problem is that while Matt is gay John is completely straight and Matt now wants him more than he’s ever wanted anything in his life.
+However, as the summer days slip by, he’s forced to realise that maybe he’s not such a good judge of character because underneath that arrogance is a warm, vulnerable man who’s incredibly sexy.
+The only problem is that while Matt is gay, John is straight, and Matt now wants him more than he’s ever wanted anything in his life.

 See what happens when two men who think they have nothing in common apart from a past mutual hatred find out that they might be each other’s future.

 From bestselling author, Lily Morton comes a scorchingly hot romantic comedy.
 This is a spin-off from the Beggar’s Choice series.
 It features characters from the series but can be read as a complete standalone.